2026 Philosophy Summer Academy

 -

-Monday: Political Power
+Monday: Political Power and Democracy

 Logic: Students will learn the basics of propositional logic and argument diagramming.